rohitg0swami/portfolio/content/blog/modern-javascript-es6.md

 tags: ["javascript", "es6", "programming", "webdev"]
 ---

-# Modern JavaScript ES6+ Features You Should Know

 JavaScript has evolved significantly with ES6 (ES2015) and beyond.
 Let's explore the features that make modern JavaScript more powerful and elegant.

 ## Arrow Functions